 How Does It Work?

-Currently, the kind of U2F device you’d by is a small USB device that you insert in your computer’s USB port.
+Currently, U2F devices are usually small USB devices that you insert in your computer’s USB port.
+Some of them have NFC support so they can be used with Android phones.
 It’s based on existing “smart card” security technology.
-(In the future, U2F devices will support NFC and Bluetooth for wireless two-factor authentication with mobile devices.)
-When you insert it, the Chrome browser on your computer can communicate with the USB security key using secure encryption technology and provide the correct response that lets you log into a website.
+When you insert it into your computer’s USB port or tap it against your phone, the browser on your computer can communicate with the USB security key using secure encryption technology and provide the correct response that lets you log into a website.

 Because this runs as part of the browser itself, this gives you some nice security improvements over typical two-factor authentication.
 First, the browser checks to ensure it’s communicating with the real website using encryption, so users won’t be tricked into entering their two-factor codes into fake phishing websites.
 Second, the browser sends the code directly to the website, so an attacker sitting in between can’t capture the temporary two-factor code and enter it on the real website to gain access to your account.

-The website can also simplify your password — for example, a website might currently ask you for a long password and then a two-factor code, both of which you have to type.
-Instead, with U2F, a website could ask you for a four-digit PIN you have to remember and then require you to press a button on a USB device to log in.
+The website can also simplify your password—for example, a website might currently ask you for a long password and then a two-factor code, both of which you have to type.
+Instead, with U2F, a website could ask you for a four-digit PIN you have to remember and then require you to press a button on a USB device or tap it against your phone to log in.

 The FIDO alliance is also working on UAF, which requires no password.
 For example, it might use the fingerprint sensor on a modern smartphone to authenticate you with various services.

 You can read more about the standard itself on the FIDO alliance’s website.